sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-delete-customer/cp-mobile-dev-kit-delete-customer.md

 >Mobile Applications | Native/Hybrid | click the MDK App com.sap.mdk.demo | Mobile Sample OData ESPM | click Root URL `v2` | add `/Customers`/ at the end of the URL

-**Congratulations**!
-You have successfully deleted a Customer Record and you are now all set to [Upload Logs from an MDK App](cp-mobile-dev-kit-upload-logs).
+**Congratulations!** You have successfully deleted a Customer Record and you are now all set to [Upload Logs from an MDK App](cp-mobile-dev-kit-upload-logs).

 [VALIDATE_1]
 [ACCORDION-END]